emsec/hal/README.md

 To get an overview on the challenges we set out to solve with HAL, feel free to watch our [talk](https://media.ccc.de/v/36c3-10879-hal_-_the_open-source_hardware_analyzer) at 36C3.

-# Contact and Support
-For all kinds of inquiries, please contact us using our dedicated e-mail address: [hal@csp.mpg.de](mailto:hal@csp.mpg.de).

 # Licensing
 HAL is licensed under MIT License to encourage collaboration with other research groups and contributions from the industry.
 Please refer to the license file for further information.